Source: workers/runWorker.js

 export async function stopWorker() {

-for (const [runId, entry] of workerAbortControllers) {
+for (const [key, entry] of workerAbortControllers) {

 entry.controller.abort();